General Quantum Bernoulli Factory: Framework Analysis and Experiments: The framework analysis of quantum Bernoulli factory

-The third protocol for $g(p)$-coin is generating a multi-qubit Bernoulli states for probability measurement.
-The first two steps are the same with the second protocol, then we directly measure the probability from this 2-qubit state, and $g(p)$ is the probability of obtaining $|01\rangle$ on condition of obtaining $|01\rangle$ and $|10\rangle$
+To show this more clearly, we finish this process in computational bases.
+The first two steps are the same with the second protocol, then we directly measure the probability from this 2-qubit state $|\psi_2\rangle$ (see eq.~\ref{eq:psi2}), and $g(p)$ is the probability of obtaining $|01\rangle$ on condition of obtaining $|01\rangle$ and $|10\rangle$

-Compared with the second protocol, this protocol requires less gate operations.
-The implementation of the post-selection together with the final measurement can be as complicated as the joint measurement, therefore we show that the protocol with multi-qubit Bernoulli states is the most efficient.